Tom Brady: 2016: Fifth Super Bowl win

-2017–2019: Final years in New England

 2017: Third MVP and loss in Super Bowl LII

 On May 12, 2017, Brady was announced as the cover athlete for Madden NFL 18.
-In a CBS interview on May 17, Charlie Rose asked Brady's wife, Gisele Bündchen, if she wanted Brady to retire, despite the fact that he was playing at a high level.
+In a CBS interview on May 17, Charlie Rose asked Brady's wife, Gisele Bündchen, if she wanted Brady to retire, despite the fact that he was still playing at a high level.
 Bündchen mentioned that Brady suffered from a concussion in 2016, saying, "I mean he has concussions pretty much every—I mean we don't talk about—but he does have concussions.
-I don't really think it's a healthy thing for anybody to go through.”
+I don't really think it's a healthy thing for anybody to go through."
 Following the Bündchen interview, the NFL released a statement: "We have reviewed all reports relating to Tom Brady from the unaffiliated neurotrauma consultants and certified athletic trainer spotters who worked at Patriots' home and away 2016 season games as well as club injury reports that were sent to the league office.
 There are no records that indicate that Mr. Brady suffered a head injury or concussion, or exhibited or complained of concussion symptoms.
 Today we have been in contact with the NFLPA and will work together to gather more information from the club's medical staff and Mr. Brady".
 Brady's agent, Don Yee, said that Brady was not diagnosed with a concussion during the 2016 season.